kciebiera/kciebiera.github.io/docs/lab11.md

+# Robot Control lab 2

-In today's laboratory session, we will be focusing on 3D transformations, the pinhole camera model, and the fundamentals of stereo vision.
-We'll start with introductory exercises related to these topics.
-Then, the acquired knowledge will be applied to capture a video of a moving car in MuJoCo.
+In this lab session, we will focus on 3D transformations, the pinhole camera model, and the fundamentals of stereo vision.
+We'll start with introductory exercises on these topics.
+Then, you'll apply this knowledge to capture a video of a moving car in MuJoCo.

-# 3D Transformations
+## 3D Transformations

+Do it using pen and paper.

-## Basic transformations
+### Basic transformations

-1. Create a matrix M1 that rotates 3D space around the x axis by 90 degrees.
+1. Create a matrix M1 that rotates 3D space around the x-axis by 90 degrees.
-2. Create a matrix M2 that rotates 3D space around the y axis by 90 degrees.
+2. Create a matrix M2 that rotates 3D space around the y-axis by 90 degrees.
 3. Create a matrix M3 that translates 3D space by 1 unit along the x axis.

-## Composition of transformations
+### Composition of transformations

 {:start="4"}
 4. Consider two transformations:

-- first one which translates 3D space by 1 unit along the x axis and then rotates it around the y axis by 90 degrees,
+- First, translate 3D space by 1 unit along the x-axis and then rotate it around the y-axis by 90 degrees.
-- second one which rotates 3D space around the y axis by 90 degrees and then moves it by 1 unit along the x axis.
+- Second, rotate 3D space around the y-axis by 90 degrees and then translate it by 1 unit along the x-axis.

 Do you expect the matrices representing the above transformations to be the same?

 {:start="5"}
-5. Consider the results of two multiplications: M4 = M2 *M3 and M5 = M3* M2.
+5. Consider the results of two multiplications: `M4 = M2 * M3` and `M5 = M3 * M2`.
 Do you expect to get the same results?
 Check computationally if your predictions were correct.
-6. Consider two multiplications: M4 *M5 and M5* M4.
+6. Consider two multiplications: `M4 * M5` and `M5 * M4`.
 Do you expect to get the same results?
 Check computationally if your predictions were correct.
-7. Create a matrix M6 that rotates a 3D space around the (1, 1, 0) vector by any given number of degrees.
+7. Create a matrix `M6` that rotates a 3D space around the `(1, 1, 0)` vector by any given number of degrees.

-*Hint:* remember that sometimes it is easier to describe a transformation using different coordinates (e.g. choosing a different basis).
-If you have such new coordinate system, then describing the transformation in original coordinates requires only finding the transformation between your two coordinate systems and then composing appropriate transformations in correct order.
+*Hint:* Sometimes it is easier to describe a transformation using different coordinates (e.g., choosing a different basis).
+If you have a new coordinate system, then describing the transformation in the original coordinates requires only finding the transformation between your two coordinate systems and composing the appropriate transformations in the correct order.

-## Different representations of transformations
+### Different representations of transformations

 Familirize yourself with the Rodrigues Formula: <https://mathworld.wolfram.com/RodriguesRotationFormula.html>.

 {:start="8"}
-8. Use the Rodrigues Formula to create a matrix M6 from the previous exercise.
+8. Use the Rodrigues Formula to create a matrix `M6` from the previous exercise.
 Compare the results and make sure they are the same.
-9. Use the Rodrigues Formula to create a matrix M7 that rotates 3D space around the (1, 1, 1) vector by 90 degrees.
+9. Use the Rodrigues Formula to create a matrix `M7` that rotates 3D space around the (1, 1, 1) vector by 90 degrees.

 If you want to know more about Rodrigues Formula and how it is derived you can check out these videos: <https://www.youtube.com/watch?v=UaK2q22mMEg> and <https://www.youtube.com/watch?v=q-ESzg03mQc>.